Website Terms & Conditions and General Terms & Conditions

 We have to ensure that how we work with children keeps them safe and doesn’t place them at risk.
 We meet these obligations by creating and implementing safeguards, for both the children and staff.

 *(The UN Convention on Human Rights (1991) defines a child as “anyone under 18 years of age unless “under the Law applicable to the child, majority is attained earlier”.
-The UK has accepted and ratified this definition, although a number of different laws have specific age limits, such as criminal responsibility, consent.
-Some definitions exist suggesting a child is under 14, a young person is 14 to 18 and an adult 18, but are encompassed within the UN definition of Law)
+The UK has accepted and ratified this definition, although a number of different laws have specific age limits, such as criminal responsibility and consent.
+Some definitions exist suggesting a child is under 14, a young person is 14 to 18 and an adult 18, but are encompassed within the UN definition of Law).

 There is, therefore, little direct contact with children.
 There are some exceptions: (1) children may go into the circus ring for birthday congratulations during a Show, (2) they may have photographs taken, in the Circus Ring with artistes or Mascots, after the Show.